jihao/AddressBook/README.md

 # Note

 Fork me and use pull request to submit changes to `develop` branch.
+Anything unclear about the feature, fire issue.